anasty17/mirror-leech-telegram-bot/README.md

+# !
+Development Stopped!
+I am offline on telegram too.
+So don't waste your time in messaging me on TG.
+Don't know when i will be back.
+B...Bye (◕‿◕)

 # Important - Read these points first
 - Original repo is https://github.com/lzzy12/python-aria-mirror-bot
 - I have collected some cool features from various repositories and merged them in one.